open-ews/open-ews/README.md

 > Every person on Earth to be protected by early warning systems within by 2027.

-We will help to achieve this goal building and [certifying](https://www.digitalpublicgoods.net/submission-guide) OpenEWS - the world's first Open Source Emergency Warning System Dissemination Platform.
+We're helping to achieve this goal by building and [certifying](https://digitalpublicgoods.net/r/openews) OpenEWS - the world's first Open Source Emergency Warning System Dissemination Platform.

-OpenEWS is intended to be used by Governments and/or NGOs acting on behalf of Governments to disseminate warning messages to beneficiaries in case of a natural disaster or other public health emergency.
+🏛️ OpenEWS is intended to be used by alerting authorities to disseminate warning messages to beneficiaries in case of a natural disaster or other public emergency.
+It's actively being used by the following alerting authorities:

-OpenEWS is:
+### 🇰🇭 Cambodia
+National Committee for Disaster Management (NCDM)
+NCDM is the central agency responsible for disaster risk management in Cambodia.
+It uses OpenEWS to disseminate alerts across the country via SMS and other channels.

+### 🇱🇦 Laos
+Department of Meteorology and Hydrology (DMH)
+DMH is the national authority for weather forecasting and hydrological monitoring in Laos.
+It uses OpenEWS to issue timely warnings about severe weather events to at-risk communities.

+## 🌟 Features

-- 👯‍♀️ Aesthetically Beautiful
+- 👯‍♀️ **Aesthetically Beautiful**
+  OpenEWS is designed with a modern and intuitive user interface that’s clean, accessible, and easy on the eyes, helping users focus on what matters: saving lives.

-- 🧘 Easy to use
+- 🧘 **Easy to Use**
+  Whether you're a disaster management official or a local responder, OpenEWS is built to be straightforward and user-friendly, with minimal training required.

-- ញ Localizable
+- 🗣️ **Localizable**
+  OpenEWS supports localization, allowing the platform to be fully translated and adapted to any language, including right-to-left and non-Latin scripts like Khmer and Lao.

-- 🛜 Interoperable
+- 🛜 **Interoperable**
+  OpenEWS integrates easily with mobile network operators, government databases, and early warning protocols.
+It is designed to be API-driven and works across diverse communication channels including SMS, IVR, and Cell Broadcast.

-- 💖 Free and Open Source
+- 💖 **Free and Open Source**
+  Built under the permissive MIT License, OpenEWS is fully open-source.
+Anyone can inspect, use, and contribute to the codebase, no vendor lock-in, no hidden costs.

-- ✅ DPG Certified
+- ✅ **DPG Certified**
+  OpenEWS meets the [Digital Public Goods](https://digitalpublicgoods.net/) Standard and is [certified](https://digitalpublicgoods.net/r/openews) as a Digital Public Good.
+This ensures the platform adheres to key principles like privacy, openness, and do-no-harm.

-## OpenEWS 💖 Somleng
+## 📡 Message Delivery via Somleng

-In order to deliver the emergency warning messages to the beneficiaries OpenEWS will connect to Somleng out of the box.
-[Somleng](https://github.com/somleng/somleng) (Part of the Somleng Project) is an Open Source, [DPG Certified](https://www.digitalpublicgoods.net/registry#:~:text=Somleng), Telco-as-a-Service (TaaS) and Communications-Platform-as-a-Service (CPaaS).
+OpenEWS integrates seamlessly with [Somleng](https://github.com/somleng/somleng) right out of the box to deliver emergency warning messages to beneficiaries.

+[Somleng](https://github.com/somleng/somleng) is an open-source, [DPG Certified](https://digitalpublicgoods.net/r/somleng) Telco-as-a-Service (TaaS) and Communications Platform-as-a-Service (CPaaS).
+It enables low-cost, scalable communication infrastructure—especially in low-resource settings.

-Local Mobile Network Operators (MNOs) can use Somleng to deliver EWS messages to beneficiaries on their networks via the following channels.
+Local Mobile Network Operators (MNOs) can use Somleng to distribute Early Warning System (EWS) alerts across the following channels:

-- 📲 Voice Alerts (IVR)
+- 📲 **Voice Alerts (IVR)** – Interactive voice calls to inform and instruct.
-- 💬 SMS
+- 💬 **SMS** – Text-based warnings in local languages.
-- 🗼 Cell Broadcast
+- 🗼 **Cell Broadcast** – Area-based alerts sent to all phones in a coverage zone.

 ## 🚀 Getting Started (Local Development with Docker)